4neesh/SWIFT-message-reader/README.md

 # SWIFT-message-reader
-A portable jar file used to read SWIFT messages into a convenient table
+A portable jar file used to read values of SWIFT messages into a convenient table

 # Technologies
 - Java